a-adomako/obsidian-cloudflare-image-upload/README.md

 # Obsidian S3 Uploader: Maintenance & Architecture Guide

 Upload images from your clipboard or drag-and-drop directly to an S3-compatible bucket (Cloudflare R2 supported) and embed the public URL in your notes.
+This is based off the Imgur plugin by [gavvvr](https://github.com/gavvvr/obsidian-imgur-plugin)

 ## Features
 - Paste and drag-and-drop image uploads